composer/xdebug-handler/README.md

 ### Extending the library
 The API is defined by classes and their accessible elements that are not annotated as @internal.
 The main class has two protected methods that can be overridden to provide additional functionality:

-#### _requiresRestart($isLoaded)_
+#### _requiresRestart($default)_
-By default the process will restart if Xdebug is loaded.
+By default the process will restart if Xdebug is loaded and not running with `xdebug.mode=off`.
 Extending this method allows an application to decide, by returning a boolean (or equivalent) value.
 It is only called if `MYAPP_ALLOW_XDEBUG` is empty, so it will not be called in the restarted process (where this variable contains internal data), or if the restart has been overridden.

 Note that the [setMainScript()](#setmainscriptscript) and [setPersistent()](#setpersistent) setters can be used here, if required.